alecpetrosky/photius-docker/README.md

 ## Real World Usage Example

 - Home / Cloud server
-  - Point `/opt/src` to *webdav/ftp/samba/...* directory where you upload your photos.
-Also you may use our [llamaq/nginx-extras](https://hub.docker.com/r/llamaq/nginx-extras) docker container as the base for your webdav server.
+  - Point `/opt` to any directory within *webdav/ftp/samba/...* server.
+Upload/copy your media into `src` directory.
+You may use our [llamaq/nginx-extras](https://hub.docker.com/r/llamaq/nginx-extras) docker container as the base for your webdav server.
   - If you want to upload your photo & video collection at multiple locations (home server, cloud server, laptop) and have all them in sync, you can give a try to an outstanding opensource solution [Syncthing](https://syncthing.net/).
 In this manner, when at home you upload your photos to home server, on vacation upload them to your laptop and being on the move, use your cloud server.
 It doesn't matter where you're, your media will be in sync.
 Just install `photius`, `nginx-extras` and `syncthing` containers at each server location.
 - Android or iOS device
   - If you're looking for a wireless transfer solution for photo & video backups between iOS and Android devices, computer (PC & Mac), cloud / photo services and NAS devices, you can give a try to [PhotoSync](https://www.photosync-app.com).
 When using PhotoSync to upload your media with WebDAV, we recommend `Date Taken` as Format for filenames as WebDAV doesn't allow preserve dates and this setting will allow you to preserve creation dates for media that do not have EXIF metadata (i.e. photos downloaded from Facebook or WhatsApp) or does not support it (i.e. GIF format).
 If you'd like to preserve parent directory name (which is often corresponds to app name) then check FolderSync's `Create Subdirectories` with format `Folder Name` and enable `PHOTIUS_RENAME_DATETIMEORIGINAL` for you container.
 You can get the same effect setting `Date Taken + Folder Name` (YR%mR%dR_%HR%MR%SR_%FP) as Custom Format for uploaded files in FolderSync.
 In this case, you don't have to enable `PHOTIUS_RENAME_DATETIMEORIGINAL` for your container.